 Approval of the Statement of Accounts is the responsibility of the full County Council.

 The Statement of Accounts comprises Worcestershire County Council’s accounts and the Worcestershire County Council Pension Fund accounts.

 The Council’s independently appointed External Auditor is currently Grant Thornton.

 The Statement of Accounts is prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom and the Best Value Accounting Code of Practice both of which are issued by the Chartered Institute of Public Finance Accountancy.

 The descriptions and accounting methodology used are consistent with best practice as applied across local government enabling Worcestershire’s accounts to be compared with other similar organisations with confidence.

 Inspection of accounts, rights to question the auditor and object to the accounts

-Each year the Council will advertise in local newspapers a 20 working day period when any interested person may inspect the accounts and supporting documents.
+Each year the Council will advertise on the website a period when any interested person may inspect the accounts and supporting documents.
 The right to inspect excludes documents that contain personal details about a member of staff, documents not relevant to the accounts, or those documents otherwise legally protected.

 Once the accounts are advertised, they cannot be altered without the consent of the External Auditor.